 It's no surprise that overcrowding is a big issue at some of the most popular national parks.
-For example, at the Grand Canyon National Park, the buildings, roads, and trails were designed to accommodate one million visitors each year, however, in 2013 alone, the park hosted more than 4.5 million visitors.
+For example, at the Grand Canyon National Park, the buildings, roads, and trails were designed to accommodate one million visitors each year, however, in 2018 alone, the park hosted more than 6.3 million visitors.

 When to Visit

 The park you choose to visit also has a bearing on when to visit even during the week.
-A park like Yellowstone, which is located away from major population centers, doesn't experience that much of a difference between weekday and weekend visitation, whereas a park like the Great Smoky Mountains experiences heavier weekend use since it is located only 550 miles from one-third of the American population.
+Yellowstone, which is located away from major population centers, doesn't experience that much of a difference between weekday and weekend visitation.
+Whereas, the Great Smoky Mountains experiences more substantial weekend use since it is located only 550 miles from one-third of the American population.

-Though it includes more limited facilities than the South Rim, the North Rim of the Grand Canyon only gets about 10% as many visitors and is a good choice to avoid crowds any time of the year.
+Though it includes more limited facilities than the South Rim, the North Rim of the Grand Canyon only gets about 10 percent as many visitors and is an excellent choice to avoid crowds any time of the year.

-At Olympic's Hurricane Ridge, the best time of day to visit is before 10 am or after 5 pm when you'll find less glare, more interesting shadows and mountain colors, and more visible wildlife.
-Keep in mind that during the longest days of the summer, evening sunsets at Olympic National Park are not until around 9:00 or even 9:30 p.m.
+At Olympic's Hurricane Ridge, the best time of day to visit is before 10 a.m. or after 5 p.m. when you'll find less glare, more interesting shadows and mountain colors, and more visible wildlife.
+Keep in mind that during the longest days of the summer, sunsets at Olympic National Park are not until around 9:00 p.m. or even 9:30 p.m.

 Areas to Visit

 - Great Smoky Mountains: Visit some of the outlying areas including Cosby in the northeast corner of the park, where you'll find a campground, trails, and interpretive programs.
 In the North Carolina section of the park, Cataloochee is similar in many respects to the much more popular Cades Cove.
-An isolated valley, Cataloochee offers great views of the surrounding mountains, and also includes a number of historic structures and a primitive campground.
+An isolated valley, Cataloochee offers great views of the surrounding mountains, and also includes several historic structures and a primitive campground.

 - Yosemite: Spend time in the Wawona District, a 45-minute drive from Yosemite Valley.
 Tuolumne Meadows on the east side of the park is also recommended.
 Surrounded by majestic peaks and domes, this sub-alpine meadow includes picnic areas and miles of hiking trails.
-Another good place to escape the crowds is at Hetch Hetchy Valley, located 40 miles from the Yosemite Valley.
+Another good place to escape the crowds is at Hetch Hetchy Valley, located 40 miles from Yosemite Valley.
 The area surrounding the Hetch Hetchy Reservoir is home to spectacular scenery and is the starting point for many of the less-used backcountry trails in the park.

-- Grand Canyon: Visit the North Rim area of the park, which only gets about 10% the number of visitors as the South Rim.
+- Grand Canyon: Visit the North Rim area of the park, which only gets about 10 percent the number of visitors as the South Rim.
 If you're at the South Rim, take the South Kaibab Trailhead to Cedar Ridge and back.
 At the North Rim, get a permit at the backcountry office and take a drive along the dirt road to Saddle Mountain in the Kaibab National Forest or to the tiny outpost of Tuweep.

 To sum it all up, the Grand Canyon, Great Smoky Mountains, Olympic, Yellowstone, and Yosemite are all large parks which offer plenty of opportunities to get away from the crowds, even during the summer months.

 Order trip planners and other information from the parks and plan your visitation strategy in advance of your trip as much as possible.
-If you try to follow at least some of this advice, you'll definitely improve your chances of having an enjoyable and memorable experience at these magnificent parks.
+If you try to follow at least some of this advice, you'll improve your chances of having an enjoyable and memorable experience at these magnificent parks.